The Hurt Locker: Plot

 During the second year of the Iraq War, a U.S. Army Explosive Ordnance Disposal team with Bravo Company identifies and attempts to destroy an improvised explosive device (IED) with a robot, but the wagon carrying the trigger charge breaks.
-Team leader Staff Sergeant Matthew Thompson places the charge by hand, but is killed when an Iraqi insurgent uses a cell phone to detonate the charge.
+Team leader Staff Sergeant Matthew Thompson places the charge by hand, but is killed when an Iraqi insurgent uses a cell phone to detonate the IED.
 Squadmate Specialist Owen Eldridge feels guilty for failing to kill the man with the phone.

 Sergeant First Class William James replaces Thompson.
-He is often at odds with Sergeant J.T.
-Sanborn because he prefers to defuse devices by hand and does not communicate his plans.
+He is often at odds with Sergeant J. T. Sanborn because he prefers to defuse devices by hand and does not communicate his plans.
 He blocks Sanborn's view with smoke grenades as he approaches an IED and defuses it only moments before an Iraqi insurgent attempts to detonate it with a 9-volt battery.
-In another incident, James insists on disarming a complex car bomb despite Sanborn's protests that it is taking too long; James responds by taking off his headset and "flipping off" Sanborn.
+In another incident, James insists on disarming a complex car bomb despite Sanborn's protests that it is taking too long; James responds by taking off his headset and flipping off Sanborn.
 Sanborn is so worried by his conduct that he openly suggests fragging James to Eldridge while they are exploding unused ordnance outside of base.

 On their return to base, they encounter five armed men in Iraqi garb by an SUV which has a flat tire.
 After a tense encounter, James learns they are friendly British private military contractors.
 While fixing the tire, they come under sniper fire.
 Three of the contractors are killed before James and Sanborn take over counter-sniping, killing three insurgents.
 Eldridge kills the fourth who attempts to flank their position.